Which city is cheaper, Venice or Istanbul?

 Venice has a world-famous historical area.
 The city's historic area is unlike anywhere else in the world.
 The canals, colorful buildings, are world-renowned architecture, make this among the most recognized historic settings in the world.

-Istanbul and Venice are both fun destinations for the whole family.
+Istanbul and Venice are both excellent destinations for the whole family.

 Because of its large number of kid-friendly activities, Venice is very family-friendly.
 Even for kids, visiting this city is all about soaking up the atmosphere and sense of place.
 It is unlike anywhere else in the world.
 The canals, historic buildings, gondolas, and plazas offer a special environment, even for kids who may be burned out from exploring cities.
 Attractions that appeal to kids include visiting the prisons at Doge's Palace, shopping for masks, and taking a ride on a gondola.

-Venice is a great city for couples, as it has plenty to offer.
+Venice has so much to offer for a romantic couple's vacation.
 With its many truly unique romantic experiences, this city makes for a truly memorable honeymoon or romantic getaway.
 Ride a gondola, get lost in the city, and enjoy pasta and music around town to make the experience unlike any other.

-Istanbul is a mecca for backpackers and budget travelers.
+A large number of backpackers visit Istanbul, as it is a very popular city for budget travelers.
 There are plenty of hostels and budget accommodation options, and there's also plenty of ways to meet other travelers.
 You'll find plenty of hostels concentrated in the Sultanahmet area.

-Venice is a very popular city for students.
+Venice is a great destination for students.
 Because of its well-established reputation, this city attracts many international students for both semester and full length programs.
 There are many programs to choose between, and many students focus on the region's art, architecture, history, and language.

-Both Istanbul and Venice offer public transit options.
+Both Istanbul and Venice offer terrific public transit options.

 Public transit in Istanbul is top-notch.
 It has a comprehensive and diverse public transit system that includes buses, trams, minibuses, ferries, funicular, and more.